Anderson’s birthday homer lifts Rogers, Marlins over Phils

-PHILADELPHIA (AP) — Brain Anderson homered on his 28th birthday to back Trevor Rogers, who pitched five-hit ball for 7 2/3 innings and led the Miami Marlins over the Philadelphia Phillies 3-1 on Wednesday night.
+PHILADELPHIA (AP) — Brian Anderson homered on his 28th birthday to back Trevor Rogers, who pitched five-hit ball for 7 2/3 innings and led the Miami Marlins over the Philadelphia Phillies 3-1 on Wednesday night.

 Adam Duvall and Jazz Chisholm Jr. also drove in runs for the Marlins, who won for just the second time in five games.

 Rogers (6-2) gave up five hits, including Andrew McCutchen’s sixth-inning homer.
 The 23-year-old rookie left-hander struck out eight and walked two.

-He has 104 strikeouts through 16 big league starts.
+“You feel comfortable he’s not going to all of the sudden relax and quit working,” Miami manager Don Mattingly said.
+“Some guys you worry they may take their foot of the gas, but you don’t feel that way with Trevor.”

-Yimi Garcia finished with two-hit relief for his eighth save in nine chances.
+Yimi García finished with two-hit relief for his eighth save in nine chances.
 Garcia stranded two when Andrew Knapp hit a game-ending flyout to the wall in right-center that was a few feet from winning it for the Phillies.

+“You just hold your breath and hope for that ball not to go out,” Miami’s Miguel Rojas said.

 Zach Eflin (2-3) allowed two runs and six hits in six innings with six strikeouts and no walks.
 Philadelphia lost for the third time in four games.